Advice on mulching

 Mulch regularly

-You have to nourish your grass often.
-You can do that with mulching.
-That's why you should mulch at least 1 time per week during the off-season, and 2 times per week during the high season from May to September.
-You can also do so during fall, because you can also shred leaves.
-Don't use the mulch function with wet, tall, and overgrown grass.
+You maintain your lawn via mulching, which means you should nourish the grass regularly.
+That's why you should mulch at least 1 time a week during the off-season, and 2 times per week during the high season (May to September).
+You can also do this during fall, because you can also shred leaves.
+Don't use the mulching function with wet, tall, and overgrown grass.
 Wet grass sticks to the blade, so it won't be shredded properly.

 Sowing grass